-There is poor access to and utilization of antenatal, delivery, family planning and immunization services.
+There is poor access to and utilization of antenatal, delivery, immunization and family planning services with about a third of children under 6 months exclusively breastfed.

-- 1. Improve its performance on antenatal and immunization services. - 2.
-Identify and address barriers to access and utilization of antenatal, delivery, immunization and family planning services
+- 1 Improve its performance on antenatal, delivery and immunization services - 2.
+Identify and address barriers to access and utilization of antenatal, delivery immunization, family planning services and Exclusive Breast feeding.